 Stenberg College was originally established in 1990 by Mary Jane Stenberg.
 In 2003, The Education Company Inc., (TEC) acquired Stenberg College.
 TEC was established by an experienced group of educators who founded and operated The Center for Digital Imaging and Sound (CDIS) from 1979 to 2003.
-In addition to Stenberg College, TEC manages a number of other educational institutions across Canada including the Centres for Arts and Technology (with campuses in Kelowna, Fredericton (NB), Halifax (NS), and The Education Company College of Health Care, College of Management in Halifax (NS).
+In addition to Stenberg College, TEC manages a number of other educational institutions across Canada including the Centres for Arts and Technology (with campus in Kelowna, BC).

 TEC is a value-based organization that believes in high quality education, student satisfaction and industry-relevant facilities.
 The Founding Principle of TEC is embodied in the following statement: "We believe in empowering people through education.
 We achieve this by delivering timely, holistic educational environments to targeted markets.”
 The educational practices and programming at Stenberg College are aligned with the values and principles of TEC.